Controlling Deformable Objects with Non-negligible Dynamics: a Shape-Regulation Approach to End-Point Positioning: Experimental Validation of the Model

 \subsubsection{Dynamic Response}

 The data for dynamic identification was collected from a single evolution of a pendulum motion for each object with the base fixed.
-Fig. \ref{fig:dyn_id_comparison}a shows a time lapse of the images captured for OB1, along with the detected positions of $p_s$, $p_m$ and $p_e$, as well as the $\Theta$ configurations from inverse kinematics projected into the camera frame.
+In these experiments, the robot was set to $\phi = 0$, starting from a deformed position far from equilibrium to observe the evolution of the states of the object.
+Fig. \ref{fig:dyn_id_comparison}a shows a time lapse of the images captured for OB1, along with the detected positions of $p_s$, $p_{\mathrm{m}}$ and $p_{\mathrm{e}}$, as well as the $\Theta$ configurations from inverse kinematics projected into the camera frame.
 Note that this shows only the first swing, the full sets of data run until the oscillations cease.
 This data was used to estimate the value of $\beta$, and the resulting fully identified model was then simulated from the same initial conditions.
-A plot comparing the evolution of $\Theta$ measured from the experiment, and generated by the simulation, is shown in Fig. \ref{fig:dyn_id_comparison}b.

-In Fig. \ref{fig:dyn_id_comparison}c this simulated evolution is then projected back onto the same captured images to show more clearly how the simulated object shape compares to the real object in Cartesian space.
-Only every second frame is included for clarity, and it can be seen that after release the simulated object shape leads the actual motion of the object, which matches the phase difference visible in Fig. \ref{fig:dyn_id_comparison}b.
+In Fig. \ref{fig:dyn_id_comparison}b this simulated evolution is then projected back onto the same captured images to show how the simulated object shape compares to the real object in Cartesian space, with only every second frame included for clarity.
+The time lapse images were not created for each object, but videos are available with the extra materials.